Dates: 24th – 26th January 2019

 Location: Swansea University, Wales

-Registration and abstract submission deadline is 5th January 2019.
+Registration and abstract submission is now CLOSED.

 The UKIRSC committee welcomes postgraduate students across the UK and Ireland to join us for the 13th annual UKIRSC conference from Thursday 24th – Saturday 26th of January 2019.
 The meeting will open with an icebreaker on the evening of the 24th, followed by the two-day conference from 9am-5pm on the 25th & 26th.
 There will also be an opportunity to visit Swansea University’s brand new research vessel, the RV Mary Anning, on Sunday morning (27th) for a complimentary boat trip out into Swansea Bay.